sullivg2/sullivg2.github.io/about-geoff.md

 open source projects.
 I was also a community ambassador for the [Tungsten Fabric](https://tungsten.io/) community (formally OpenContrail.)

 Currently, I work for [MOBIA Technology Innovations](https://www.mobia.io) where I lead a team of some of the world's most experienced Red Hat infrastructure and software consultants.
 We focuse on delivering hybrid Infrastructure , automation, cloud native application platform and integration solutions for enterprise, telecom and healthcare.
 I also advise several technology startups in my spare time.

+After years living in Montreal and Toronto I recently relocated back to Nova Scotia where I live with my partner, dog and cat.
+In my spare time I like to play music, fly fishing and Muay Thai.

 | Skills                | Domain Expertise            |
 |-----------------------|-----------------------------|